popescuhertz/AGIExpress-Documentation/docs/faq.md

 </details>

 ### Misc

 <details>
 <summary>What is the difference between this and AutoGPT?</summary>
-Both AgentGPT and AutoGPT are projects involving autonomous AI agents.
-AutoGPT is a tool that one runs locally while AgentGPT is a web based platform.
+Both AGIExpress and AutoGPT are projects involving autonomous AI agents.
+AutoGPT is a tool that one runs locally while AGIExpress is a web based platform.
 </details>

 <details>
-<summary>What can AgentGPT do?</summary>
+<summary>What can AGIExpress do?</summary>
-AgentGPT can do a lot, but we're also working on giving it a lot more capabilities.
-Visit our <a href="/docs/usecases">usecases</a> page to learn about how people currently use AgentGPT.
+AGIExpress can do a lot, but we're also working on giving it a lot more capabilities.
+Visit our <a href="/docs/usecases">usecases</a> page to learn about how people currently use AGIExpress.
 </details>

 <details>
-<summary>Does AgentGPT have access to the internet?</summary>
+<summary>Does AGIExpress have access to the internet?</summary>
 Not yet but this is coming very soon!
 Keep an eye on our <a href="/docs/roadmap">roadmap</a>.
 </details>

 ### Local contribution issues

 <details>
-<summary>I'm having trouble setting up AgentGPT locally!</summary>
+<summary>I'm having trouble setting up AGIExpress locally!</summary>
 Please visit our <a href="/docs/setup">setup</a> guide to diagnose any issues.
-If you have a problem that is undocumented, please submit an <a href="https://github.com/reworkd/AgentGPT/issues">issue on GitHub</a>.
+If you have a problem that is undocumented, please submit an <a href="https://github.com/AGIExpress/AGIExpress/issues">issue on GitHub</a>.
 </details>